shallinan1/shallinan1.github.io/transformers.md

     - **Flat regions**: small gradients mean slow progress
     - **Ill-conditioned curvature**: steep in some directions, shallow in others — one learning rate can't handle both

+    TODO: Convexity — Why convex optimization is "easy" (one global minimum) and NNs are non-convex but work anyway.

 5) What matrix calculus rules are essential for deriving gradients?

     **Transpose of a product:**